 Knowing when to move — and whether you are justified in moving your business — can be a hard decision to make.
 There are many internal and external factors that need to be deliberated, as any move can be costly.
 A smart agent will do significant research and interviews before flipping the switch on their home base.

-If this year left you more slumped than satisfied, it may be the perfect time to find a new crew that can help you take your business to the next level.
+If you have been more slumped than satisfied, it may be the perfect time to find a new crew that can help you take your business to the next level.
 In this heart-to-heart style conversation, let’s explore your motivations, considerations and maybe a few realizations that you need to marinate on.

 Evaluating your current ‘situationship’ with your brokerage